60 Second Lemon Law Assessment™

 5. Get a free case evaluation.
 At Kahn & Associates, we can review your situation in about 60 seconds and tell you whether you have a viable claim.
 Call us at 1-888-536-6671 or take our 60-Second Lemon Law Assessment™.

 Choosing the right attorney matters.
-Michigan is the heart of the American auto industry, and manufacturers here fight hard to avoid paying claims.
+Michigan is the heart of the American auto industry, and manufacturers here fight to avoid paying claims.
 You need a legal team with the experience and track record to go toe-to-toe with these companies.

 At Kahn & Associates: